Blaizzy/mlx-embeddings/docs/Homebrew-Governance.md

 ### 3.1.
 Amendments to these bylaws

 1. These bylaws may be amended by a special resolution at a general meeting of the members.
-A special resolution requires a two-thirds supermajority.

 2. Any member may propose an amendment via pull request on GitHub against this document.